malonzoo/ds-finalproject/README.txt

 TO RUN:
 To run this application, create a .json file with a template similar to the example graph.json file template.
 Put into the directory of this application and then open the index.html file in a web browser.

+CREDITS:
+1. d3js.org
+2. wikipedia for all the pictures of the robber barons